vasiliyfomichev/content-hub-importer/README.md

 Overview
 ===================================

-Sitecore Content Hub Importer allows importing image assets from an Excel file, online XML Sitemap, and a URL.
+Sitecore Content Hub Importer allows importing image assets from an Excel Asset file, online XML Sitemap, and a URL.
+For the XML Sitemap and a URL the tool crawls the page(s) and pulls images from the HTML source code, as well as from internal and external CSS and JavaScript.

 ![Sitecore SignalR Tools](http://www.cmsbestpractices.com/wp-content/uploads/2015/07/sitecore-signalr-tools-logo.png)